Ovarian Cancer Screening Exams

-These screening guidelines apply to women who are expected to live for at least another 10 years.
-The guidelines are not for women who have a health condition that would make it hard for a health care provider to diagnose treat endometrial or ovarian cancer.
+The screening plans on this page apply to women expected to live for at least 10 years.
+They’re not for women who have a health condition that may make it hard to diagnose or treat ovarian cancer.